Critical Care Nursing - Elsevier eBook on VitalSource, 8th Edition

 Elsevier eBook on VitalSource

-Get a firm understanding and mastery of the unique issues and procedures involved in critical care nursing with Critical Care Nursing: Diagnosis and Management, 8th Edition.
-Praised for its comprehensive coverage and clear organization, this market-leading text offers a great foundation in the realities and challenges of today’s critical care unit that’s perfect for both nursing students and practicing nurses alike.
-This new edition also features enhanced integration of QSEN and interprofessional collaborative practice, plus expanded coverage of leadership, post-ICU outcomes and highly contagious infections.
-Revamped case studies, Patient Teaching boxes, Evidence-Based Practice boxes, Patient Safety Alerts, and other learning tools further develop your critical thinking skills and prepare you for success in high-acuity, progressive, and critical care settings.
+Make it easy for students to understand and master the unique challenges of critical care nursing with Critical Care Nursing: Diagnosis and Management, 8th Edition.
+Praised for its comprehensive coverage and clear organization, this market-leading textbook gives nursing students a solid foundation for understanding the realities and challenges of today’s critical care settings.
+This new edition features enhanced integration of the QSEN competencies and interprofessional collaborative practice, plus expanded coverage of leadership, post-ICU outcomes, and highly contagious infections.
+Revamped Case Studies, Patient Teaching boxes, Evidence-Based Practice boxes, Patient Safety Alerts, and other learning tools further develop students’ critical thinking skills and prepare them for success in high acuity, progressive, and critical care settings.

 - UNIQUE!
 Nursing management plans of care feature approximately 35 NANDA-I nursing diagnoses to provide a detailed, ready-to-use, clinically current reference for safe, effective patient care.

 - Consistent organization within each body-system unit provides a systematic framework for learning and for CCRN and PCCN certification preparation.
 It also serves as a great reference for clinical practice.

 - Pharmacologic Management tables offer quick summaries of the drugs most often used in critical care.

 - NEW!
 Enhanced QSEN integration makes it easier to link text content to the various QSEN competencies through the addition of QSEN-related questions in case studies, retitled features and boxes, QSEN content icons, and highlighted QSEN information throughout.